cjoy/cs9321/notes/1_data-services.md

 # Data Manipulation
 ## Merging data
-- sometimes in  order to have a complete data set you need to concatenate two data-sets (ie. joining on a field)
+- sometimes in  order to have a complete data set you need to concatenate two datasets (ie. joining on a field)
 ## Applying a function to data
 - sometimes you need to apply a function on the level of the entire data-set (eg. obtaining an average)
 - sometimes you need to apply a function on the level of columns